-In TIMS, the sample is deposited on a metal ribbon (called a filament, which is usually made of rhenium, tantalum or tungsten).
+In TIMS, a liquid sample (typically in the diluted nitric acid media) is deposited on a metal ribbon (called a filament made of rhenium, tantalum, or tungsten) and dried.
 The filament is then heated in the vacuum of the mass spectrometer, causing atoms in the sample to evaporate and become thermally ionised.
 After the ionisation, the ions are accelerated, separated by mass to charge ratio, and detected.
 A TIMS instrument consists of three primary parts: the ion source, mass analyzer, and detector system (Fig. 1).
-The filament configuration in the ion source can be either single, double or triple filament.
+The filament configuration in the ion source can be either single, double, or triple filament.
 In the single filament configuration, the same filament serves both for evaporation and ionisation.
 In the double and triple filament configurations, the evaporation of the sample and the ionisation take place in separate filaments (Fig. 2).
 Although, in principle, any mass analyzer can be used, most commercial TIMS instruments use magnetic sectors.
-The main difference in TIMS instrumentation. besides the number of samples that can be loaded in the sample turret, is usually the detector system.
-Current TIMS instruments usually provide an array of collectors in contrast to the single collector systems used previously.
-The detector array can consist either of Faraday cups with a single ion counter (SEM or Daly) or a mixture of Faraday cups and miniaturised electron multipliers [3].
+The main difference in TIMS instrumentation, besides the number of samples that can be loaded in the sample turret, is usually the detection system.
+Current TIMS instruments usually provide an array of collectors in